PhotopilotPhotopilot

 One supplier, multiple channels

-A brand can simultaneously use an FTP, a brand portal, and a ZIP file.
+A brand can use FTP, a brand portal, and a ZIP file simultaneously.
 Photopilot treats them as different sources under the same supplier, with separate rules per source.

 Automatic approval